garffff-bot/garffff-bot.github.io/content/Defender/Shell.md

 ```

-- Send this to the target
+Send this to the target:

 ```bash
 powershell -enc <string>